Search and Rescue

 - Urban Search and Rescue

 To remain operationally ready for response, the SAR Team maintains a trained and equipped roster of 24 members.
 This number has proven effective and efficient.
-If you are interested in volunteering for the Santa Cruz County Search and Rescue Team, please contact Coordinator, Deputy Victor Coss or assistant coordinator, Deputy Luis Martinez at (520) 761-7869 and request an application.
+If you are interested in volunteering for the Santa Cruz County Search and Rescue Team, please contact Coordinator, Deputy Luis Martinez or assistant coordinators, Deputy Pablo Camcho or Deputy Pedro Felix at (520) 761-7869 and request an application.
 All applicants will be subject to a background check.